managemint/managemint/README.md

 managemint is a purpose-built CI for ansible.
 It aims to give users a better insight of the state of their Playbook runs.

-managemint is in early developement and not yet stable.
+managemint is in early development and not yet stable.

 ## Usage